Press enter to skip the top menu

 Once line 35 completes processing, programme control passes to line 36 where the value of the net is calculated

 The value of the net is calculated at line 36.
-This is done by subtraccting the tax from the gross.
+This is done by subtracting the tax from the gross.
 To do this the function calculateNet(floatGross, floatTax) is called and thus control passes to line 16, where the values 600, 158 and 60 are copied into the parameters gross and tax .

-At line 17 the value of the net is calculated as 600 – 158 = 442, which is then stored in the local variable net.
+At line 17 the value of the net is calculated as

 At lien 18 the keyword return returns the programme control and this value back to line 36 where it is stored in the variable floatNet.